thomas-osgood/TryHackMe/Minotaurs_Labyrinth/README.md

 The attacker can then use these credentials to either login to the site and proceed with the attack, or pass the credentials into another tool to automate the takeover of the target.

+*Note:
+After an update to the code, the golang program now also conducts the SQLi attack and pulls down the credentials from the database after login.

 ### Stage 2: SQLi Injector

 To leverage the credentials obtained in the first attack a tool was written in Python3.
 This tool extracts users and password hashes from the database using a SQLi vulnerability present in the dashboard of an authenticated user.